 It all costs money.

 On average, maintenance, fuel, insurance, registration and depreciation can cost a vehicle owner anywhere between $100 to $350 per week, depending on the vehicle.

-But fear not; here are a few things you can do to cut the cost of owning a vehicle and claw back a few extra dollars.
+But fear not; here are a few things you can do to save money by cutting the cost of owning a vehicle and claw back a few extra dollars.

 Save on fuel